-Our revenue is mostly derived from non-recurring projects for our three main services with the provision of fitting-out works being the most significant contributor of our revenue, which amounted to approximately 45.1%, approximately 38.7% and approximately 42.7% of our total revenue for the years ended 31 March 2013 and 2014 and the five months ended 31 August 2014 respectively.
+Our revenue is mostly derived from non-recurring projects for our three main services with the provision of fitting-out works being the most significant contributor of our revenue, which amounted to approximately 45.1% and approximately 38.7% of our total revenue for the years ended 31 March 2013 and 2014 respectively.
 Additionally, there was a significant increase in projects in the building industry in Hong Kong during the Track Record Period.
-Our revenue therefore showed a significant increase from approximately HK\$540.2 million to approximately HK\$825.4 million for the years ended 31 March 2013 and 2014 respectively, representing an increase of approximately 52.8% while our revenue showed an increase from approximately HK\$283.2 million to approximately HK\$318.2 million for the five months ended 31 August 2013 and 2014 respectively, representing an increase of approximately 12.3%.
+Our revenue therefore showed a significant increase from approximately HK\$540.2 million to approximately HK\$825.4 million for the years ended 31 March 2013 and 2014 respectively, representing an increase of approximately 52.8%.
 There is no guarantee that we will obtain a similar number or nature of projects in the future.
 If we cannot maintain the same quantity of contracts or obtain similar if not better terms than our current contracts, our business operations, financial results and prospects may be adversely affected.

 During the course of the project we will apply for and receive progress payments for our work completed with a certain amount released after a defect liability period, being generally 12 months after the practical completion of the project.
 This means revenue from contracts with our customers may be recognised over time and in subsequent years after practical completion when all or most of our work has been completed.
 Additionally, customers may during the course of the project require additional services or changes in previously agreed specifications by issuing variation orders to us.
-In our experience, the amount from variation orders varies but may generally reach up to 10% of the original contract sum.
-For contracts completed (based on the project reaching practical completion) during the Track Record Period and up to the Latest Practicable Date, variation orders amounted to approximately HK\$294 million.
-Our financial results may fluctuate due to the quantity and contract sums of new contracts each year, as well as variation orders received for individual contracts.
+In our experience, the amount from variation orders varies but may reach up to 10% of the original contract sum.
+For contracts completed during the Track Record Period and up to the Latest Practicable Date, our known variation orders as at the Latest Practicable Date amounted to approximately HK\$252 million.
+Our financial results may fluctuate due to the quantity and contracts.
 Therefore, there is no assurance that our short-term operating results are any indication of our long-term prospects.

 Additionally, the types of projects awarded to us may change based on customer demand and market conditions and our fee collection and profit margin may vary depending on the type of projects which we are involved.
-During the Track Record Period, our Group recorded overall gross profit margin of approximately 6.7%, approximately 5.7% and approximately 7.0% for the years ended 31 March 2013 and 2014 and the five months ended 31 August 2014 respectively.
-However, the gross profit margin of certain services varied widely with the lowest being electrical and mechanical engineering works with gross profit margin of approximately 6.3%, approximately 4.1% and approximately 3.3% for the years ended 31 March 2013 and 2014 and the five months ended 31 August 2014 respectively and the highest being fitting-out works with gross profit margin of approximately 7.5%, approximately 8.0% and approximately 7.8% for the years ended 31 March 2013 and 2014 and the five months ended 31 August 2014 respectively.
+During the Track Record Period, our Group recorded overall gross profit margin of approximately 6.7% and approximately 5.7% for the years ended 31 March 2013 and 2014 respectively.
+However, the gross profit margin of certain services varied widely with the lowest being building construction works with gross profit margin of approximately 5.6% and approximately 4.4% for the years ended 31 March 2013 and 2014 respectively and the highest being fitting-out works with gross profit margin of approximately 7.5% and approximately 8.0% for the years ended 31 March 2013 and 2014 respectively.
 For further details, please refer to the section headed "Financial information - Discussion on major items of the combined statements of profit or loss and other comprehensive income" of this document.

-There is no guarantee that our customers will make timely or full payments or return retention monies on time, which may affect our financial condition.
+There is no guarantee that our customers will make payments or return retention monies on time, which may affect our financial condition.